jainsamyak/jainsamyak/README.md

 ## Hi there 👋
-I'm Samyak, a full stack software engineer💻 & an avgeek!✈
+I'm Samyak, a software engineer💻 & an avgeek!✈

  ### 👨‍💻 My Super Powers ⚡